leebyron/ecmascript-reverse-iterable/README.md

 interface allows arbitrary code to detect that a particular object is reverse iterable and use that to it's advantage.

+Further examples and a working reference implemenation of a reverse-iterable map can be found here: [ReverseIterableMap](https://github.com/kleinfreund/reverse-iterable-map).

 ## FAQ